blukatdevelopment/UnchainedWorldsOld/direpath/gm_tools/campaigns/Ironclad/player_facing_rules.md

 dodge action if they aren't commanded.

 ### XP and advancement
-Characters gain 10XP for each gold earned on an away mission, and XP is earned by killing monsters.
+Characters gain 10XP for each gold earned, and XP is also earned by killing monsters.

 ### Classes
 As the commoners level up, they may select adventurer classes.